 CHRIS: Motorcycles!
 In all of the years that I’ve known Xavier, we would talk extensively for hours about the parallels between the motorcycle and the music worlds.
 It turns out that in Texas, he knew three more guys just like us, that were cross afflicted.
 I’ve played in other bands that were made up of guys who didn’t ride and it just didn’t have the commonality that BSS does.

 HSR: How do you describe your sound and shows?
-What can everyone expect from your shows at High Seas Rally’s Pre-Cruise Party in the Port and on the ship during the 2021 cruise?
+What can everyone expect from your shows at High Seas Rally’s Pre-Cruise Party in the Port and on the ship?

 XAVIER: One the greatest parts of the band is that there is no pressure from all the crap that comes along with the music biz.
 So we just approach every show like we’re hosting a backyard party and we’re here to show you a great time.
 The best part is that in some bands you’re limited to a certain sound or style due to the singer, that’s not the case with us.
 We have the unique ability to play all kinds of material, deep deep tracks that the crowd forgot about till they hear it.
 Most rally bands play the same old tunes because they’re staples and that’s what they think the crowd wants but if they’re not played with conviction then what’s the point.
 We deliver a sound and a show that is a massive step above the norm.